 Just because you can't spring for a premium laptop that costs thousands of dollars doesn't mean you should settle for less.
-Let me introduce you to the Acer Aspire 5: A budget laptop that offers strong Intel Core i3 performance, a bright 15.6-inch display and long battery life -- all for an affordable $399.
+Let me introduce you to the Acer Aspire 5: One of the best laptops under $500 that offers strong Intel Core i3 performance, a bright 15.6-inch display and long battery life -- all for an affordable $399.
 The Aspire 5 does have its flaws, including an underperforming graphics card and slightly questionable build quality.
 However, if you're looking to buy a laptop on the cheap, the Aspire 5 is one of the best laptops in its price range.

 Price and Configuration Options

 I tested the starting model of the Aspire 5, which runs for $399 and comes outfitted with an Intel Core i3-8145U processor, 4GB of RAM and a 128GB SSD.
 The midtier model costs $529 and bumps you up to a Core i5-8265U CPU, 8GB of RAM and a 256GB SSD.

 If you want to max this baby out, you'll get a Core i7-8565U processor, 12GB of RAM, a 512GB SSD and an Nvidia GeForce MX250 with 2GB of VRAM -- all for $849.

 Don't let the price fool you -- the Aspire 5 sports a premium aesthetic, with a silver, aluminum hood.
 Even the Acer logo stamped at the center has a premium flair -- instead of being a glossy plastic piece embedded in the chassis, the logo is metallic and rises out of the lid.
 The top of the lid features two line accents on each end, which look a little awkward.
 What was more alarming, however, was when my co-worker noticed that the lid wasn't aligned with the deck.
 We called in a replacement but had the same problem.